JuliaOpt/juliaopt.github.io/meetings/bordeaux2018/index.md

 ## Schedule

-A preliminary schedule is outlined below.
-It will be updated once speakers are confirmed.
+The workshop schedule is outlined below.
 The scheduled start of the workshop is at 13:30 on Wednesday, 27th June.
 This is to allow participants to arrive in Bordeaux on Wednesday morning.

 ### Wednesday 27 June